jeremiecanoni/ML-Project2/README.md

 Some additional downloads are required for nltk and Symspell.
 Note that due to the computational cost of the whole processing, the notebooks have been executed using Google Colaboratory.

+To be able to run the notebooks `LSTM.ipynb` and `LSTM_Tuning.ipynb` you will need to download the pre-trained GloVe models which can be found [here](https://nlp.stanford.edu/projects/glove/) in the section 'Download pre-trained word vectors'.
+The models used were in 'glove.twitter.27B.zip'.

 ## Usage

 ### Data